 Fellini Caffè is about as close to a cozy Italian cafe as you can get in Houston.
 The coffee and espresso drinks here are high-quality and well-crafted, the desserts are plentiful, and tea options are available for the non-coffee drinkers.
 Inside is airy with plenty of small, two-person tables.
 When the weather is nice, you can also sit outside, though space is more limited.
 Even when the place is busy, the volume stays relatively low — perfect for conversation or working.

 Tip: Parking can be a bit of a challenge.
-If you can't find a spot curbside, try the Hanover Parking Garage.
+If you can't find a spot curbside, try the Rice Village Parking Garage.

 Best for: Coffee

-Dimassi's Mediterranean Kitchen is on the southwest side of the Med Center area, near Reliant Park.
+Dimassi's Mediterranean Kitchen is on the southwest side of the Med Center area, near NRG Park.
 This buffet has a wide selection of Mediterranean foods, including grape leaves, lamb shank, tabouli and falafel, as well as some of the best hummus in the city.
-The restaurant is usually busy during peak meal times, but the buffet line moves quickly, and there is plenty of seating.
+The restaurant is usually busy during peak meal times, but the buffet line moves quickly, and there is nearly always plenty of seating.